Pluralsight (PS) Received its Third Buy in a Row

-After Raymond James and Needham gave Pluralsight (NASDAQ: PS) a Buy rating last month, the company received another Buy, this time from Piper Sandler.
-Analyst Arvind Ramnani maintained a Buy rating on Pluralsight today and set a price target of $21.00.
-The company’s shares closed last Thursday at $19.00.
+After Raymond James and Needham gave Pluralsight (NASDAQ: PS) a Buy rating last month, the company received another Buy, this time from Barrington.
+Analyst Alexander Paris reiterated a Buy rating on Pluralsight today and set a price target of $21.00.
+The company’s shares closed last Friday at $14.31.

-According to TipRanks.com, Ramnani is a 5-star analyst with an average return of 16.0% and a 73.7% success rate.
-Ramnani covers the Technology sector, focusing on stocks such as Epam Systems, Materialise, and Globant SA.
+According to TipRanks.com, Paris is a 1-star analyst with an average return of -0.4% and a 38.6% success rate.
+Paris covers the Services sector, focusing on stocks such as Universal Technical Institute, American Public Education, and Adtalem Global Education.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Pluralsight with a $23.17 average price target, which is a 25.6% upside from current levels.
-In a report released today, Needham also maintained a Buy rating on the stock with a $25.00 price target.
+Currently, the analyst consensus on Pluralsight is a Moderate Buy with an average price target of $22.13, a 37.8% upside from current levels.
+In a report issued on October 23, Piper Sandler also maintained a Buy rating on the stock with a $24.00 price target.

 See today’s analyst top recommended stocks >>